HemadriSarvani/RecipeGen/README.md

 We propose an NLP-based recipe generation model to solve this problem.
 This model will take a list of ingredients as input and generate diverse, contextually appropriate recipes.
 The goals are to:

-    1. Maximize Ingredient Use: Minimize food waste by suggesting recipes that use available ingredients effectively.
+**1. Maximize Ingredient Use: Minimize food waste by suggesting recipes that use available ingredients effectively.**
-    2. Enhance Cooking Experience: Inspire with new and exciting recipes, making cooking more enjoyable.
+**2. Enhance Cooking Experience: Inspire with new and exciting recipes, making cooking more enjoyable.**

 Using advanced NLP techniques, including T5, LSTM with GloVe embeddings, and GPT-2, this model will generate relevant and appealing recipes to transform the cooking experience into a creative and efficient process.